26 January 2021

 "It was only after joining the Survey Corps and coming face-to-face with a Titan that I came to understand the futility of mankind.
 Wealth, power, noble ideals... all of those would disappear in an instant if the Titans were to breach these Walls.
 This is why... we will use any means necessary to ensure that the missions and our efforts to take back this world are not abandoned!" ~Erwin

-• A selfish guy would stay home while his soldiers were fighting.
+• A selfish guy would listen to Levi and stay home while his soldiers were fighting.

 • A selfish guy would put himself in the safest place of his own Formation.